 At Unity, we know building a home can be one of the most important decisions you make.
-We try to make building your home a low stress—and dare we say fun!—process.
-Years of experience building homes has helped us understand what clients need and how we can best support them.
+Decades of experience building homes has helped us understand what clients need and how we can best support them.
 Below are ten steps that outline the key project phases for planning and building a Unity home.
-Or download our comprehensive Ten-Step Guide for more details

-If participating in an event is not feasible, that’s okay—our team is happy to provide you with all the information you need to feel comfortable proceeding.
-Visit our Events page.
+Our team is happy to provide you with all the information you need to feel comfortable proceeding.

 Step 4: Develop the Design